neilkatin/lahcert-activation-process/README.md

-LAH CERT Actions After an Earthqualke
+LAH CERT Actions After an Earthquake
 ======================================

 This is the document source for the Los Altos Hills CERT (Community Emergency Response Team)